michutka198kit/EPM-os/README.md

 ---

-## 🐞 Report Bugs or Suggest Features
+## 🐞 Report Bugs, Suggest Features, or Send In Test Results
 📬 [Create New](https://github.com/michutka198kit/EPM-os/issues/new)